Cameroon Holds Vigil to Remember Children Killed in School Attack

 In the latest tragedy to come from Cameroon's historically violent clash between Anglo and Francophone citizens, seven children were murdered after attackers stormed a school with guns and machetes over the weekend.

 The attack has shocked the nation, with both local and international agencies condemning the horrible offense.
 On Monday, Cameroonian President Paul Biya denounced the "horrific murder" of the school children, and alluded to the "appropriate measures" being taken in order to bring justice to the families of the victims.
-Prime Minister Dion Ngute Joseph shared his condolences via a tweet saying, "I bow before the memory of these innocent kids."
+Prime Minister Dion Ngute Joseph shared his condolences via a tweet saying, "I bow before the memory of these innocent kids."separatists ' for the attack, though the group claims no part in the attack.

 - Death of Cameroonian Journalist, Samuel Wazizi, Concealed By ... ›